-Varnished wooden floors in a period house are tough in character, easy to clean, and look really attractive which is the reason they work great in any busy family home.
+Varnished wooden floors in a period house are tough in character, easy to clean, and look really attractive, which is the reason they work great in any busy family home.
 It is still popular to expose the floorboards instead of carpeting in many of the older houses.
 So restoring floorboards is a good way to go.
-Using a heavy-duty floor sander brings about a startling improvement in the wooden floor and most of the time, the heavy-duty floor sander results in the floorboards being finished enough for use, without requiring any further work.
+Using a heavy-duty floor sander brings about a startling improvement when restoring wooden flooring and most of the time, the heavy-duty floor sander results in the floorboards being finished enough for use, without requiring any further work.

 But remember that these floorboards are meant to be covered with a thick carpet layer and some underlay.
 Therefore, without any carpeting, squeaks, gaps, and draughts are exposed.
-We provide below some useful tips on dealing with these particular problems.
+We provide below some useful tips on dealing with these particular problems when restoring wooden flooring.

 A tip – do not use a wet mop to clean and get a temporary shine on the wooden floor.
 Instead, use a dedicated cleaning fluid and follow it with a quality floor polish (such as Bona or Stikatak).
 The finish is much better and far more long-lasting.